uagpmc/monorepo/documents/constitution.md

 ## Preface

-This is a draft document, marked as version 0, which builds upon the UAG Manifesto created in 2016 and last updated on December 21, 2022.
-The Manifesto was a good beginning, but not enough to function as a constitution.
-This document aims to provide a more detailed guide for the organization's functions and operations.
+This document is intended to serve as a guide for the operation of our organization.
+It outlines the core values and principles that guide our operations, as well as the rules and guidelines that all members are expected to follow.
+It is our hope that by following these guidelines, we can create a positive and enjoyable experience for all members of the unit.

+As the organization grows and evolves, this document may be updated to reflect any changes to our policies and procedures.
+We will make every effort to keep our members informed of any changes to our policies and procedures, and we encourage all members to review this document regularly.

 ## Introduction

-Unnamed Arma Group is a community of individuals dedicated to military simulation through the game Arma.
-We prioritize a drama-free and respectful environment, and do not seek to impose any particular ideology or pretend to be experts.
-We are simply a group of friends united by our shared interest in the game.
+Unnamed Arma Group is a gaming community developed around playing Arma 3 and other military simulation games.
+Our focus is on small-team tactics, exciting gameplay, and a positive and respectful community.
+We aim to provide all members a voice in the organization and a platform to share their ideas and opinions to help shape the future of the group.

 ## Core Values